joachimruhs/myleaflet/Documentation/AdministratorManual/Index.rst

 Then insert at least one sys_category in the page Data.
 Now insert some tt_address data records with latitude and longitude values and assign them to sys_categories.
 The extension did not fetch the coordinates by itself like the mymap extension.

+To use your own mapIcons create the directories fileadmin/ext/myleaflet/Resources/Public/Icons.
+Insert in this directory your icons which then can be selected in your tt_address data records.

 When everything is ok - test it...